* Nickel hits lowest in 3-3/4 years after stocks rise to record

 monthly drop in almost a year in April, due to concerns over growth in top metal

 consumer China and in the United States after data suggested the world's two

 biggest economies remain fragile.

-Nickel touched its lowest level in 3-3/4 years in broad-based selling after
+Nickel touched its lowest level in nearly four years in broad-based selling

-data showed growth in Chinese manufacturing unexpectedly slowed last month.
-Also
+after data showed growth in Chinese manufacturing unexpectedly slowed last

-LME nickel inventories climbed by 1,440 tonnes to a new record of
+month.
+Also LME nickel inventories climbed by 1,440 tonnes to a

 By contrast European stock markets had the best April since 1997, and the